-We listened to the best sales development teams in the game and we invested our hearts into SalesLoft Cadence.
+We listened to the best sales development teams in the game.

 We built Cadence to be the simplest way on the internet to set up qualified appointments and demos with your prospects.
 It allows you to set a process and rhythm of emails, phone calls, and social drips over a period of time and easily execute in order to maximize the likelihood of converting a prospect into an appointment.

 The first (feature light) version of Cadence hit the market in November 2014.
 It picked up traction faster than our original product and we realized we had something special.